iree-org/iree/experimental/cuda2/README.md

 GPU signals can only be through a `CUevent` object, which has a binary state.
 We need to advance the timeline too.
-One way is to use `cuLaunchHostFunc()` to perform the advance from the CPU side.
+One way is to use `cuLaunchHostFunc()` to advance from the CPU side with `iree_hal_semaphore_list_signal()`.
 This additionally would mean we can reuse the logic form CPU signaling to unblock CPU waits.

+After advancing the timeline from the CPU side with `cuLaunchHostFunc()`, we can release more workload from the deferred/pending actions queue to the GPU.
+Though, per the [documentation][cu-launch-host-func] of `cuLaunchHostFunc()`, "the host function must not make any CUDA API calls."
+So we cannot do that directly inside `cuLaunchHostFunc()`; we need to notify another separate thread to call CUDA APIs to push more work to the GPU.
+So the deferred/pending action queue should have an associcated thread.

 For GPU waits, we can also leverage the same logic--using CPU signaling to unblock deferred GPU queue actions.
 Though this is performant, given that